Bulli Jetty: History

 George Adams, owner of the Jetty and Bulli Mine circa 1890.

 Bulli Jetty as seen from Sublime Point circa 1900.

 Collapsed portion of Bulli Jetty in 1907.

 The line was originally proposed to be built to Bellambi but was revised.
 The jetty was constructed at Sandon Point in 1863.
-It was over 200 meters long and was built by William Weaver, an engineer who worked for the Bulli Coal Company.
+It was over 200 m long and was built by William Weaver, an engineer who worked for the Bulli Coal Company.
 In 1867 much of it was swept away in a storm taking with it the lives of the four men who were working on it at the time.

 Over the next two decades numerous repairs were made to the jetty after storm damage.
 In about 1890 it closed for several years.

 George Adams acquired the Bulli Coal Company in 1894 and commenced reconstruction of the jetty.
-He added about 30 meters to its length and raised it to allow the safe loading of much larger coal ships.
-He also installed the electric light on the jetty which was a major advance at that time.
+He lengthened it by about 30 m and raised it to allow the safe loading of much larger coal ships.
+He also installed electric lights on the jetty which was a major advance at that time.

 Soon after George Adams became the owner of the Bulli mine he built a large house at Sandon Point not far from the jetty which he called “Sandon Cottage”.
 A photo of the house and jetty are shown below.
 He lived at the house periodically and occasionally entertained visitors such as parliamentarians there.

 Aerial view of Bulli Jetty in 1938.

-In April 1907 after the new jetty had been in operation for over a decade a very strange incident occurred.
-In perfectly calm weather a large length of the jetty collapsed.
-The newspaper report said that “without the slightest warning the centre portion of the jetty suddenly subsided and disappeared into the sea.
+On 30 April 1907, after the new jetty had been in operation for over a decade, a large length of the jetty collapsed in perfectly calm weather.
+The newspaper reported that “without the slightest warning the centre portion of the jetty suddenly subsided and disappeared into the sea.
 One of the employees had only half a minute previously stepped onto the higher portion at the sea end of the jetty which was left standing."
 Two months later the remaining part at the sea end was also destroyed but this time the destruction was caused by a fierce storm.
 The repairs to the jetty took almost two years to complete.
 In 1912 more major storm damage occurred to the structure which took some considerable time to repair.

 In 1943 the jetty was damaged and abandoned with successive storms caused further damage to the pylons.
 It was used by fishermen but no more mining operations occurred at the site.

 Bulli Jetty and Sandon Point showing George Adam's house called "Sandon Cottage" (now demolished) circa 1900.